pranshupatel/ColourBlock/README.md

 ## <a name="how-to-extend-rotation"></a>Rotation

-One aspect to extend or perhaps improve, is the rotation methods.
-Currently with its messy manual algorithm, the codes suffer from lack of readability and performance.
-The method does the switch by changing 3 out of the 4 nodes of the block(1 node is being represented as the center of rotation) to its next snapshot's nodes.
-One possible improvement is having better communication between Visuals/Player and the block in control to shorten the rotate algorithm.
-To follow the same pattern with the verification of the move conducted by the player instance, perhaps one could move the validity check of the rotation outside of the block classes
+One aspect to extend, or perhaps improve, is the rotation methods.
+Currently, with its messy manual algorithm, the code suffers from a lack of readability and performance.
+The method does the switch by changing three out of the four nodes of the block to the nodes of its next snapshot.
+(For non-square- and non-I-blocks, one node stays constant/unchanged as the center of rotation.)
+One possible improvement is to have better communication between the Visuals class, the Player class, and the block in control to shorten the rotation algorithm.
+To follow the same design pattern with the verification of the move conducted by the Player class, one could perhaps move the validity check of the rotation outside of the block classes.

-## <a name="how-to-extend-executable"></a>Convert game file to executable

-Another aspect that can really help improve this game is converting the multi-file source folder into an exe file so that it can be downloaded and played from any windows computer without the requirement of having python and pygame installed.
-This will also clean up the game, as it will hide the implementation details and make it appear more professional.

 ## <a name="how-to-extend-hold"></a>Hold feature